more…

 1923 map

-It became known as
+It became known

-it always opened straight onto a brick wall.
+available and it always opened straight onto a brick wall.

 Of the many